vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests/vtex-io-documentation-performing-ab-testing-between-legacy-and-io.md

         vtex login {accountName}
         ```

-2. Access the Development workspace that you have created by running the following command. *Remember to replace the value between the brackets for the Development workspace you desire.
-For example: `vtex use test`.*
+2. Access the development workspace that you have created by running the following command. *Remember to replace the value between the brackets with the name of the development workspace you created in the previous step.*

         ```bash
         vtex use {workspace}